-All ccube tools are command line programs and must be executed as user "root" (administrator).
+All ccube tools must be executed as user "root" (administrator).
 The following command is used to switch from user "ccube-admin" to user "root":

 '''

 ccube-admin@CCOXX:~$ sudo su -

 We trust you have received the usual lecture from the local System

 Administrator.
 It usually boils down to these three things:

 #1) Respect the privacy of others.

 #2) Think before you type.

 #3) With great power comes great responsibility.

 [sudo] password for ccube-admin:

 root@CCOXX:~# id

 uid=0(root) gid=0(root) groups=0(root)

 '''